How we

 SNS & Content

-We turn project updates into Korean content that travels across X, Medium, Naver, Telegram, and community channels.
-Announcement localization, explainers, campaign copy, recap — AI-assisted workflows so the project keeps showing up consistently, not in one-off scrambles.
+Your updates turned into Korean content that travels across X, Naver, Telegram, and community channels — so the project keeps showing up consistently, not in one-off scrambles.

 (03)